Dactyloscopus lacteus

-Dactyloscopus lacteus, the also known as the milky sand stargazer, is a species of sand stargazer endemic to the Galapagos Islands where it is the only species of Dactyloscopus known to occur there, and is a common fish in its region.
+Dactyloscopus lacteus, the milky sand stargazer, is a species of sand stargazer endemic to the Galapagos Islands where it is the only species of Dactyloscopus known to occur there, and is a common fish in its region.
 It can be found in tide pools and sandy shores at depths of from 2 to 9 m.
 It can grow to reach a maximum length of 5 cm SL.